pymc-devs/pymc-examples/myst_nbs/time_series/Forecasting_with_structural_timeseries.myst.md

 plot_fits(idata_t_s, preds_t_s)
 ```

-We can see here how the model fit again recovers the broad structure and trend of the data, but in addition we have captured the oscillation of the seasonal effect and projected that into the future.
+We can see here how the the model fit again recovers the broad structure and trend of the data, but in addition we have captured the oscillation of the seasonal effect and projected that into the future.

+# Closing Remarks

+The strength of Bayesian model is largely the flexibility it offers for each modelling task.
+Hopefully this notebook gives a flavour of the variety of combinations worth considering when building a model to suit your use-case.
+We've seen how the Bayesian structural timeseries approach to forecasting can reveal the structure underlying our data, and be used to project that structure forward in time.
+We've seen how to encode different assumptions in the data generating model and calibrate our models against the observed data with posterior predictive checks.

+Notably in the case of Auto-regressive modelling we've explicitly relied on the learned posterior distribution of the structural components.
+In this aspect we think the above is a kind of pure (neatly contained) example of Bayesian learning.

 +++